DanGoss4394/my_git_project/README.md

 # My Git Project

-> My code for the git project
+> My scary conflict code for the git project

 ## Im in the feature branch